ShubhamSaini01/Chess-Coach-Agent/README.md

-# Chess-Coach-Agent
-AI agent that analyzes PGN games using Stockfish + Gemini to give personalized chess coaching.
 # ♟️ Chess Coach Agent

 AI-powered agent that reviews your chess games, detects blunders, and explains them like a personal coach.